mrnakumar/mrnakumar/src/contents/books_read_by_me_so_far.md

 3. Roll of the dice: Duryodhana's Mahabharata, authors: Anand Neelkanthan
 4. Siddartha, authors: Herman Hesse
 5. Animal farm, authors: George Orwell
-6. 1984, authors: George Orwell
-7. A gentleman in Moscow, authors: Amor Towels
+6. A gentleman in Moscow, authors: Amor Towels

 ### History/Biography/Memoir
 1. The diary of a young girl, authors: Anne Frank
 2. Educated, authors: Tara Westover
+3. India after Gandhi, authors: Ram guha

 ### Personal development and self help
 1. The memory book: The Classic Guide to Improving Your Memory at Work, at School, and at Play, authors: Harry Lorayne, Jerry Lucas